The Lawnmower Man (film): Home media

 Prior to the US Shout!
 Factory release, Blu-ray versions of the film were only available in Italy through Minerva Pictures and in Germany under the Alive brand.
-The Italian release contains edited Italian credits at the beginning, which are taken from the DVD version as the difference in quality from the rest of the movie can be seen (interlaced framing notably).
+The Italian release contains edited Italian credits at the beginning.
+These are clearly taken from the DVD version, creating a visible difference in quality from the rest of the movie (notably interlaced framing).

 Shout!
 Factory released The Lawnmower Man on Blu-ray for the first time in the United States in June 2017.
 The two-disc set includes new 4k digital restorations of the theatrical and director's cuts, audio commentary with director Brett Leonard and producer Gimel Everett, an all-new retrospective documentary featuring Leonard and star Jeff Fahey, and all of the bonus features from the original New Line DVD.
-For unknown reasons, a line of dialogue from the theatrical release related to the killing of a chimp (which makes no sense in the context of the plot of the director's cut - in that version, the chimp escaped from the VSI lab) was re-introduced to the director's cut.
+For unknown reasons, a line of dialogue from the theatrical release related to the killing of a chimp (which makes no sense in the context of the plot of the director's cut – in that version, the chimp escaped from the VSI lab) was re-introduced to the director's cut.

-In Australia, the only version of the film to be released was the theatrical cut - the director's cut was only available as a UK import.
-It was never released on DVD until 2008, when Force Entertainment released a budget DVD, containing the theatrical cut and the special features from the US DVD, on its own or as a two-pack with its sequel.
+In Australia, the only version of the film to be released was the theatrical cut; the director's cut was only available as a UK import.
+It was not released on DVD until 2008, when Force Entertainment released a budget DVD, containing the theatrical cut and the special features from the US DVD, on its own or as a two-pack with its sequel.

 Sequel and other media

 A graphic novel adaptation of the film was announced by Innovation Comics for April 1992 release, but was never published.

 A sequel, Lawnmower Man 2: Beyond Cyberspace, was released in 1996 with Austin O'Brien as the only returning actor from the original film.
 It was retitled Lawnmower Man 2: Jobe's War for its video release.
-The film received negative reviews from critics and fans of the first movie.
+The film received negative reviews.

 The film spawned two video games: The Lawnmower Man in 1993, and Cyberwar in 1994.

-Comic book writer Grant Morrison said in an interview that they were contacted by the owners of the Lawnmower Man in 1995 and asked to write treatments for Lawnmower Man 2.
+Comic book writer Grant Morrison said in an interview that they were contacted by the owners of the Lawnmower Man in 1995 and asked to write treatments for Lawnmower Man 2 and Lawnmower Man 3.
 Morrison claims they were asked to "bend the Lawnmower Man series in an X-Men superhero-type direction".
 Neither of Morrison's script treatments was used and Lawnmower Man 2: Beyond Cyberspace was produced without their involvement.

 Some of the CGI footage of The Lawnmower Man was featured in the 1992 CG art film Beyond the Mind's Eye.

 Jaunt VR, a virtual reality studio, attempted to adapt the feature into a virtual reality experience with the original rights holders but ultimately went out of business before realizing its efforts.